fmitra/authenticator/README.md

 authentication, the client ID is set as a secure cookie on the browser.
 It is additionally available as part of the response payload so mobile clients can store it themselves.

-### Revocation
+### Revocation and Invalidation

-Token revocation is an inherit problem with JWT tokens as revocation relies on an expiry date.
-In order to accomplish revocation without a session store, we instead maintain a [blacklist](https://cheatsheetseries.owasp.org/cheatsheets/JSON_Web_Token_for_Java_Cheat_Sheet.html#blacklist-storage).
+Older tokens may be explicitly revoked by a user or automatically invalidated by us (for example, when refreshing a token).
+Handling this is an inherent problem with JWT tokens as revocation typlically relies on setting a short enough expiry period for service owners to consider the risk minimal.
+This allows us to make use of one of the major benefits of JWT tokens by allowing simple validation without a session store.

-Tokens are blacklisted in a fast storage (here Redis is used) and removed upon expiry.
+For this project, I've opted to take the middle ground and support revocation using a fast storage (here Redis is used) and maintaing a [blacklist](https://cheatsheetseries.owasp.org/cheatsheets/JSON_Web_Token_for_Java_Cheat_Sheet.html#blacklist-storage) of Token IDs.

 ### Auditability